 - A weather condition in which you cannot clearly see another motor vehicle or driver on the highway from 1,000 feet.

-- When your windshield wipers have to be continuously used due to rain, mist, snow, fog, etc.
+- When your windshield wipers have to be continuously used due to rain, mist, snow, fog, etc. Read our safety tips on driving in winter.

 Driving in Fog